7

 “I’m begging you!
 Don’t bring Chloe into this!
 You’ve already done enough to her!”

-“Oh we could’ve done much worse, I guarantee it.
-My lab only stopped the experiments because you offered to join The Void instead.”
+“We could’ve done much worse, I guarantee it.
+My lab only stopped further experiments on her because you offered to join the Void instead.”

 “Then let me take her place.”